grafana/azure-data-explorer-datasource/docs/sources/configure.md

   })
 }
 ```

+If you set an explicit `uid` on the resource, keep it to 40 characters or fewer and use only letters, numbers, dashes (`-`), and underscores (`_`).
+Grafana rejects a data source UID that exceeds 40 characters, which causes provisioning to fail.
+The same limit applies when you create a data source through the HTTP API.

 {{< admonition type="note" >}}
 Manage each data source with a single provisioning method.
 If you provision a data source with both YAML files and Terraform, the two methods can overwrite each other.